 Why Trust The Spruce?

 Emma Phelps is an updates writer for The Spruce who has completed hundreds of hours of research on large appliances.
 She not only knows the ins and outs of all the major large appliance brands, but also stays up to date on new product releases and innovations.
 For this roundup, she considered each model's capacity, agitator, drum material, and potential lifespan.
 She also considered smart features offered and innovative time-saving designs.
-Emma currently lives in a small apartment and understands the need to save space when washing and drying clothes.
+Phelps currently lives in a small apartment and understands the need to save space when washing and drying clothes.
 She currently has a Whirlpool laundry center and appreciates its efficiency and ease of operation.